rocketacademy/sarah-classic/4-getting-started-with-code/4-2-our-first-program.md

 The default starter code has one basic behaviour.
 When you click the button you should see `hello world`.

 {% hint style="info" %}

 #### Try it yourself.
-Open the `index.html` file in your browser and click the submit button.
+Open the `index.html` file in your browser and click the submit button

 {% endhint %}

 ### **Output Own Values**

 Next, we'll change the output in the grey box from the default to our own text.

 {% hint style="info" %}
 Open the `script.js` file in your editor.